Molly Ringwald Comes To ‘Riverdale,’ As Cole Sprouse Talks About Becoming Jughead Jones

 Colin Sprouse Struggles With A Different Kind Of Relationship On Riverdale

-When Riverdale debuted on the CW network as an updated, darker version of the Archie comics, one of the things that remained similar in the television adaptation was Jughead’s asexual nature, reports Elle.
-While sexuality was never specifically tackled in the 50s era comic strip, Jughead always seemed to be the odd man out, coming off as the introvert loner of the group, and that’s something Cole Sprouse wanted it maintain on Riverdale.
+When Riverdale debuted on The CW network as an updated, darker version of the Archie comics, one of the things that remained similar in the television adaptation was Jughead’s asexual nature, reports Elle.
+While sexuality was never specifically tackled in the ’50s era comic strip, Jughead always seemed to be the odd man out, coming off as the introvert loner of the group, and that’s something Cole Sprouse wanted it maintain on Riverdale.

-Sprouse plays Jughead on the CW series and he says he fought to keep his character as faithful to the comics as possible, but he was ultimately overruled by producers and writers for the show.
-By now, the romance between Jughead and Betty (Lili Reinhart) has caught on with fans, who refer to the couple as Bughead, and that interest has translated into commercial success for Riverdale.
+Sprouse plays Jughead on The CW series and he says he fought to keep his character as faithful to the comics as possible, but he was ultimately overruled by producers and writers for the show.
+By now, the romance between Jughead and Betty (Lili Reinhart) has caught on with fans, who refer to the couple as “Bughead,” and that interest has translated into commercial success for Riverdale.

 “If this were a different kind of programming or it were my show, it would probably look a little bit different, but the commercial success of Riverdale and how people are talking and liking it shows that we’ve gone in a direction that makes a lot of sense and works,” says Sprouse.